Gifted Girls Only: Club Sapphire

 Keen eyes found mine.
-"What do you know about this Trey guy?”
+“What do you know about this Trey guy Kenni’s with?”

-“He’s alright.
-He’s friends with Derrick, the guy Allison’s with.
+“He’s all right.
+He’s friends with Derrick, the guy with Allison.
 Kenni thinks you’ll like him.
 That’s why she invited him tonight.”

 He crossed his arms over his broad chest.
 “What has Kendall been saying about me?”

-"She adored her mother.
-Do you really think she's going to believe her mom kept us apart?"
+“She adored her mother.
+Do you really think she’ll believe her mom kept us apart?”